British PM Truss to attend European political summit in Prague -source | Headlines

 British Prime Minister Liz Truss will attend the first summit of the European Political Community in the Czech Republic next week, a government source said on Thursday.

-Some countries, however, have expressed scepticism, fearing the new forum could be a way to keep candidates to EU membership outside the club, while others have criticised a new talking shop without a clear purpose.
+Some countries, however, have expressed scepticism, fearing the new grouping could be a way to keep candidates to EU membership outside the club, while others have criticised it as a new talking shop without a clear purpose.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)